YU-IT-OS/unlock-and-recover-vim-session/README.md

-# Remove certain types of files
+# Unlock and Recover Vim Session

 Upload `final.sh` to github, remember that `final.sh` must print a usage summery if it is not run with the appropriate number of arguments.